-7When the Respondent is not a student or employee, the process that will be followed depends upon whether UA exercises substantial control over the Respondent and the specific context in which the Prohibited Conduct occurred.
+7 When the Respondent is not a student or employee, the process that will be followed depends upon whether UA exercises substantial control over the Respondent and the specific context in which the Prohibited Conduct occurred.
 If UA exercises substantial control over both the Respondent and the specific context of the Prohibited Conduct, the Title IX Process will apply.
 Otherwise, the Sexual Misconduct Process will be utilized.
 Whether UA exercises substantial control is a fact-specific inquiry determined in the sole discretion of the Title IX Coordinator.

 ii.
 Notice of Allegations and Discussion with Respondent- Notice of the Formal Complaint with allegations of Prohibited Conduct is deemed to have been properly provided when written notification of the allegations and alleged violations of the Code of Student Conduct, Employee Handbook, or Faculty Handbook is sent to the Complainant's and Respondent's assigned University of Alabama email address, delivered via Certified Mail to the their last known address, or personally delivered to the them.
 University-issued email is the University's primary means of communication with students and employees.
-Students and employees are responsible for all communication delivered to their University-issued email address.
-Students and employees are advised to keep their most current local address, permanent address, and local telephone number (or cell phone number) updated in the myBama records system.
+Students and employees are responsible for all communication delivered to their University-issued email address, and local telephone number (or cell phone number) updated in the myBama records system.